kvamis01/kvamis01.github.io/content/posts/Test.md

 This is where I'll put the text.

 Here's my image: ![[Screenshot 2025-04-22 at 6.38.40 PM.png]]
-Publishing straight from Obsidian after fixing the homepag
+Publishing straight from Obsidian after fixing the homepage.
+Ok I updated to /static/images/